Documentation forSolarWinds Service Desk

 Navigation

-Setup > Integrations > Process Integrations.
+Setup > Integrations > Process Integrations

 Create a new process integration

-Step 1: Establish API credential connection
+Step 1: Establish a new credential set

 1. Navigate to Setup > Integrations > Process Integrations.